xekurt/data_review_app/README.md

 1. **Status Propagation**:

    - Set all tasks in a subprocess to "Approved" → Verify subprocess auto-approves
-   - Set all subprocesses + tasks to "Approved" → Verify process auto-approves
+   - Set all subprocesses + tasks to "Approved" → Verify process Pending

 2. **Sequential Workflow**: